FernandoWelzel/Odyssey/README.md

 - I would like the project to be well organized with everything that I have learned until the moment.
 I believe it would be in my interest if I tried to make the project compatible with Open source EDA tools.
 The problem is that I don't know which tools to use really.
 So to start it I would need to learn which tools to use.
 I believe I should do that before starting the project.
 - Maybe it would be wise to set everything up in a docker container for things to be organized.
 - Another question is if REALLY be using SystemVerilog for this project (since I'm starting to hate it)
+- I think I should put a time limit for how much I can spend in each part of the developing process.
+The decision part shouldn't be that long.
+- Another idea would be to make the processor compatible with FPGAs, buy one and test if it works.
+- IDEA: It would be cool to add to the README a script that runs all the testbenches before pushing and updates the number of tests that are passing and which ones aren't.

+OpenROAD:
+- The OpenROAD project appears to be a viable open source solution for all my current aims with this project.
+The flow can be carefully seen in their github page.
+I think I will try to understand it and see how it works.
+- The flow uses Docker to easily build the work enviromment which I found very interesting and good.
+Unfortunatly, I don't have docker installed right now in my machine and it would take about a few hours to download it in the trains internet.
+I can leave it for latter.

+Distribution of time in each part:
+- Planning and organization + Enviromment setup: 8 hours
+- RTL implementation: 12 hours
+- Simulations: 12 hours
+- Trouble-shooting: 6 hours

 # Study